Hypergeometric Hodge modules: Hodge filtration on torus embeddings

-We review very briefly some facts about the $V$-filtration for $D$-modules.
+We review very briefly some facts about the $V$-filtration for differential modules.
 Let $X=\Spec(R)$ be a smooth affine variety and $Y = div(t)$ be a smooth reduced principal divisor.
 Denote by $I = (t)$ the corresponding ideal.
-The $V$-filtration on $D_X$ is defined by
+Let as before $D_X=\Gamma(X,\cD_X)$ be the ring of algebraic differential operators on $X$, then the $V$-filtration on $D_X$ is defined by

 where $I^j = R$ for $j \leq 0$.
 One has